Appropriate Workplace Conduct

 4. Workplace Code of Conduct - Specific to individual workplaces.
 Outlines ethical work practices.
 Often includes the business Vision and Mission.

-5. Policies and Procedures - Provides employees with guidelines on completing tasks.
+5. Policies and Procedures - Provide employees with guidelines on completing tasks.

 Most of the legislation and regulations relevant to the animal care industry are administered at the State Government level.
 The Federal Government mainly concerns itself with the welfare of animals being live-exported internationally and export-accredited abattoirs.
 This means that there is some variety regarding the different stipulations in each state.
 If your workplace operates over numerous states or territories, ensure you are familiar with the relevant laws in your particular state.
 Industry codes of practice are more likely to be administered at a national level.